jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 | 75°                        | 0°                                   | 1°                       | 0°            | 0°                |
 | 80°                        | 0°                                   | 0°                       | 0°            | 0°                |

+Note that directional error is eastward in the morning and westward in the afternoon.
+{:.tangent}

 \* Solar latitude (which I just made up) refers to distance from the sun's path, not from the equator.
 Your solar latitude at the summer solstice is 23° less than your equatorial latitude, making your reverse sundial less accurate.